tommasodelorenzo/rasa-iterating-form/Readme.md

     # action_endpoint:
     # url: "http://rasa_action_server:5055/webhook"
     ```
+3. `cd app`
-3. Train the model: `rasa train --domain domain`
+4. Train the model: `rasa train --domain domain`
-4. Run the [action server](https://rasa.com/docs/action-server/running-action-server/): `rasa run actions`
+5. Run the [action server](https://rasa.com/docs/action-server/running-action-server/): `rasa run actions`
-5. Run Rasa shell: `rasa shell` and interact with the chatbot
+6. In a new shell in the `app` folder, activate the environment and run Rasa shell: `rasa shell` and interact with the chatbot

 ### Using docker compose
 As of February 2023, the Rasa Docker image is not compatible with `M1/M2` powered Mac.